 “You’ve a lovely nose!” he said to me one day a good many years ago..

 I wrinkled my nose and tried to look down it to see what was so good about it.
 Having never heard anything about my nose from anyone all of my twenty four years (for that had been my age during the time), this was news to me.
-I had heard a lot about my long hair from a lot of people, but nothing about my nose, never ever!!
+I had heard a lot about my long hair from a lot of people, but nothing about my nose, never ever.
 It was just a nose as noses go as far as I was concerned.
 I had never given it a second thought up till that moment when the Lord and Master had came up with the compliment.

 “You’ve a lovely nose!”

 Hmm… I was skeptical and looked at him doubtfully.
-He was not pulling my leg, was he??
+He was not pulling my leg, was he?

-“What do you mean ‘lovely nose’??
+“What do you mean ‘lovely nose’?
 You are joking!!”
 I told him.

-“Of course not!!” he said, “You do have a nice nose.
+“Of course not!” he said, “You do have a nice nose.
 Lovely shape!”

-“I pushed you??” he would ask.
-“When??”
+“I pushed you??!!” he would ask.
+“When??!!!”

-“Right now!”
+“Just now!”
 More reproachful looks. “when you walked past.”
 Hint of tears in the eyes.

 “But you did push me!”
 I stand my ground.